Are Video Reasoning Models

 Figure 1: Failure cases under occlusion and fog

 Figure 1.
-Failure cases of Qwen2.5-VL under occlusion (left) and fog (right).
-The model incorrectly predicts “Turn Left” or “Turn Right” instead of the ground-truth “Go Ahead”.
+Failure cases of state-of-the-art VLMs (e.g., Qwen2.5-VL) under occlusion (left) and fog (right).
+The model incorrectly predicts “Turn Left” or “Turn Right” instead of the ground-truth “Go Ahead”, demonstrating how visual corruptions drastically impair video reasoning capability.

 Framework Components

-The model evaluates its own predictions on corrupted samples, discarding easy ones, storing hard ones in a memory buffer, and training on informative samples.
+The model evaluates its own predictions on corrupted samples.
+Easy samples are discarded; hard ones are stored in a memory buffer and periodically re-evaluated, ensuring training focuses on the most informative examples.

-Clean and perturbed branches are aligned via GRPO using format, accuracy, and reasoning-similarity rewards.
+Clean and perturbed branches share weights and are jointly optimized via GRPO using format, accuracy, and robustness-aware consistency rewards to minimize reasoning divergence.

 PVRBench: Perturbed Video Reasoning Benchmark